 With an emphasis on writing, UAA’s English undergraduate degree program develops your analytical, critical-thinking and integrative skills to prepare you for a successful career in a wide variety of fields.
 You will be able to communicate with different audiences across multiple modes, become familiar with the Alaska context, build strong technical writing skills, be able to edit various types of documents and gain experience with publishing.

 - Learn from and interact with widely published, award-winning faculty.
-Program faculty specialize in a variety of topics, such as the history of English in Alaska, African-American literature, popular culture, language and aging, digital gaming, science and nature writing, discourse analysis and medievalism.
+Program faculty specialize in a variety of topics, such as creative writing, the history of English in Alaska, African-American literature, popular culture, language and aging, digital gaming, science and nature writing, and discourse analysis.

 - Develop writing and job skills with internships and service learning.
 As an English major, you’ll have numerous opportunities to earn course credit while gaining first-hand work experience with local businesses and organizations.
 For example, English major Deborah Castillo helped the Anchorage Park Foundation earn $100,000 in grant funding, which will be used to grow its network of inclusive parks.

-English bachelor’s degree program curriculumTo encourage critical thinking, effective writing and lifelong learning, the program offers courses in literature, writing, rhetoric, linguistics, literacies and education.
-Choose from three areas of emphasis:
+English bachelor’s degree program curriculumTo encourage critical thinking, effective writing and lifelong learning, the program offers students flexibility with courses in literature, writing, rhetoric, linguistics, literacies and education.

-- The literature emphasis spans multiple genres, time periods and places and examines the social and geocultural forces that shape them.
+- The literature courses span multiple genres, time periods and places and examines the social and geocultural forces that shape them.

-- The writing, rhetoric, linguistics and literacies emphasis focuses on historical, theoretical and linguistic perspectives in composition strategies and techniques.
+- The writing, rhetoric, linguistics and literacies courses focus on historical, theoretical and linguistic perspectives in composition strategies and techniques.

 Top classes for English majors

 - Study a variety of literatures that explore different cultures in Global Literature and Culture